Section 54F of Income Tax Act – Understanding Capital Gains Exemption

 What is “Net Consideration” Under Section 54F?

-To qualify for a tax exemption on long-term capital gains from selling non-residential assets in India, you need to reinvest the “net consideration” of the sale into a new residential property.
+To qualify for a tax exemption on capital gain on the sale of property, you need to reinvest the “net consideration” of the sale into a new residential property.

 Take a quick look to understand what “net consideration” means: